opendocsg/slw-judgments-backfill/2018_SGHC_261/report.md

 issued in accordance with the terms of the Conditions of Contract. [note: 18] In addition, PC 73 was to

-be regarded as the final payment claim. [note: 19] In this regard, the developer relied on the _obiter dicta_ remarks of the court in _Lau Fook Hoong Adam v GTH Engineering & Construction Pte Ltd_ [2015] 4 SLR 615 (“ _Lau Fook Hoong_ ”) which it said supported its arguments.
+be regarded as the final payment claim. [note: 19] In this regard, the developer relied on the _obiter dicta_ remarks of the court in _Lau Fook Hoong Adam v GTH Engineering & Construction Pte Ltd_ <span class="citation">[2015] 4 SLR 615</span> (“ _Lau Fook Hoong_ ”) which it said supported its arguments.

 **_Adjudication application objection_**